-Nicely constructed bronze-colored iron bookends with artistically appealing design that complements room decor.
+Nicely constructed, bronze-colored iron bookends with artistically appealing design that complements room decor.
 Sturdy enough to hold almost any type of book.
-Work well for video games and compact discs as well.
+Also works well for video games and CDs.

-Come with eight felt pads that must be applied precisely or the bottoms may slip or scratch.
+Come with 8 felt pads that must be applied precisely or the bottoms may slip or scratch.

-Not only do these bookends have an attractive human design, but they are also reasonably sturdy thanks to the stainless steel craftsmanship.
-Padded bottoms prevent scratches.
+Not only do these bookends have an attractive human-like design, but they are also reasonably sturdy thanks to the stainless steel craftsmanship.
+Features padded bottoms to prevent scratches.

 Furnishing and decorating any room in your home is a balancing act between functionality and aesthetics.
 The bookend is a curious item to shop for because it can be almost solely functional, solely aesthetic, or a little bit of both.
 It’s an item that can be a necessity for your shelves or a cute decorative piece that attracts attention.

 Bookends sit on shelves and prop up books, which is especially useful when you have open-ended shelves.
 They can also serve to divide the shelf space so that other items can sit securely without being knocked over by a falling book.
 Still, bookends can also be decorative, stylish, or amusing trinkets that rest on shelves but may not necessarily be there to hold up books.

 While they are simple, bookends come in a wide range of styles, sizes, and degrees of effectiveness.